stephmow/HikingApp/README.md

 #### Tech Stack Used

 - Backend: Python, PostgreSQL
-- Frontend: JavaScript, jQuery, Bootstrap
+- Frontend: JavaScript, jQuery, HTML, CSS, Bootstrap
 - APIs Used: Google Maps and Geocoding API
 - Other: Unsplash for background image